 To make a good charcuterie board, you need a variety of flavors, textures, and colors:

-- You’re going to want a dip or a spread
+- You're going to want a great dip or spread recipe

 - Some crunchy veggies